ilkkamtk/fullstack/week10/MongoEngine.md

 - Built-in type casting, validation, query building, signals (hooks), etc.
 - Methods return querysets or objects that can be used synchronously with Flask.

+Install mongoengine dependency with command `pip install mongoengine` and the update the requirements.txt with `pip list --not-required --format freeze > requirements.txt`
 ---

 ## Connecting